SECTION F. LEAVE POLICIES

 Requests for military leave shall follow the procedure required for all other types of leave.
 The request must state name of applicant, position he or she holds, military status, and beginning date of proposed absence.
 Requests shall be submitted through administrative officers concerned to the Department of Human Resource Services, accompanied by a copy of order to active duty.
 Requests should be made in advance of such leave unless military orders, for strategic and security reasons, prohibit advance notice.

-Upon completion of extended military service as authorized by this Section, an employee may apply for reinstatement within ninety (90) days after being honorably discharged from such service and shall be reinstated into the same position or into a position of comparable seniority, status, and pay, if available, as long as the employee is not physically or mentally disabled from performing the duties of such a position.
-Less than honorable discharges will be dealt with on a case by case basis.
+Upon completion of extended military service, an employee may apply for reinstatement within the time period specified below after being honorably discharged from such service and shall be reinstated into the same position or into a position of comparable seniority, status, and pay, if available, as long as the employee is not physically or mentally disabled from performing the duties of such a position.
+Less than honorable discharges will be considered on a case-by-case basis.
 If the employee is not able to perform the duties of his or her previous position or a comparable position because of a disability sustained during the service, but is qualified to perform the duties of another position(s) that is available, he or she shall be offered the position that will most approximate the seniority, status, and pay of the previous position.
-If at the time of discharge from extended military service, the employee is hospitalized or under medical treatment which resulted from the military service, the employee must apply for reinstatement within ninety (90) days after discharge from the hospitalization or medical treatment, and in no event later than one (1) year and ninety (90) days after termination of the military service.

 F.3.7 Administrative Leave